Washington DC Travel Guide

 - East Room

 - Blue Room

 - State Dining Room

 - China Room

 - Diplomatic Reception Room

 Like most DC attractions, a tour to the White House will cost you nothing.
-If you are an American citizen, make sure to send your request to your respective state’s member of Congress 21 days before your visit to get a sure slot.
-If you are a foreigner, you need to contact your country’s embassy or consulate office in advance.
+If you are an American citizen, make sure to send your request to your respective state’s member of Congress up to three months in advance and no less than 21 days in advance to get a sure slot.
+If you are a foreigner, you need to contact your country’s embassy or consulate office in advance (updated March 2020).

 II) Washington DC’s Top Landmarks